synotechai/.github/profile/docs/installation.md

 > [!IMPORTANT]
 > Make sure to use the same volume mount path when running the new
 > container to preserve your data.
 The exact path depends on where you stored
-> your Agent Flux data directory (the chosen directory on your machine).
+> your Agent Syno data directory (the chosen directory on your machine).

 > [!TIP]
 > Alternatively, run the following commands in your terminal: